happycrappie/sameHeights.js/README.md

+It's all from [Ben Howdle's website](http://benhowdle.im/easy-peasy-equal-heights.html).
+I just wanted to have it saved on a GitHub repo.
+Thanks, Ben!

 # Making elements the same height

 Sometimes you might have a need to grab a few elements, and then make them the same height.
 In an ideal world, you’d use CSS, but this isn’t an ideal world, so we must use JavaScript!